florian-beetz/bachelor-thesis/thesis.md

 Issues in JabRef internal code can be classified into access to now internal +API and changes in the Java compiler.
 The only sustainable solution to those problems is migrating away from the +API and finding a supported replacement.
-Changes in the compiler are usually only minor, but require adaption of the code.
+Changes in the compiler are usually only minor but require adaption of the code.

 ## Compile-Time Compatibility {#sec:jr_mig}

-In the first iteration the focus lay on ensuring compile-time compatibility with Java 9.
+In the first iteration, the focus lay on ensuring compile-time compatibility with Java 9.
 Incompatible parts of JabRef were temporarily removed.
 A number of external libraries were incompatible with Java 9 and also had to be removed.

-At first, the popular utility libary *Google Guava*, the +SDK of the office suite *LibreOffice*, Microsoft's monitoring service *ApplicationInsignts* and *ArchUnit*, a test frame work to check for architecture constraints, caused problems because of split packages.
+At first, the popular utility library *Google Guava*, the +SDK of the office suite *LibreOffice*, Microsoft's monitoring service *ApplicationInsights* and *ArchUnit*, a test framework to check for architecture constraints, caused problems because of split packages.

 While Google Guava did not actually contain a split package itself, it had a